How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 • “Only when it’s with you,” Jake replied, smirking.

-• “You’re impossible,” she muttered, a small smile playing at her lips.
+• “You’re impossible,” she muttered, a small smile playing on her lips.

 The playful antagonism and underlying affection in this exchange hint at romantic tension and a complex relationship.